 Sullivan Solar Power commenced the Temecula Solar Program in January of 2012 to aid the area in asserting energy independence.
-The campaign resulted in the largest collective deployment of residential solar in the history of Riverside County.
-The campaign closed on April 12, 2012, and it is no surprise that a recent report conducted by PV Solar Report showed the new number of rebate reservations in Temecula are up 202 percent for 2012.
+The movement brought about the greatest combined distribution of residential solar in the history of Riverside County.
+The campaign concluded on April 12, 2012, and it is to no wonder that the latest account led by PV Solar Report presented the new figure of rebate reservations in Temecula are up 202 percent for 2012.

 During the Temecula Solar Program, over 50 residents signed up to go solar and committed to install a combined 375,000 watts of clean, renewable, solar-powered energy.
 The total amount of incentives being injected into the community from Sullivan Solar Power is over $210,000.

 Sullivan will be donating a solar power system to local hero, U.S. Marine Cpl.
 Juan Dominguez, in appreciation of his sacrifice for our country.
 The solar array will be installed by Sullivan on Cpl.
 Dominguez' new energy smart home, which is being built by the Gary Sinise Foundation and the Stephen Siller Tunnel to Towers Foundation.